searchspring/competencies/competencies/writing-competencies.md

 * Understand how to add competencies to the various roles.

-* Have written at least 1 competency.
+* Have written at least 3 competencies.

+* Have created at least 3 meaningful PRs to existing competencies.

 ## How do you improve it?